 Nine years have passed since the Great East Japan Earthquake and four years have passed since the 2016 Kumamoto Earthquakes.
 The Japanese Cultural Heritage Disaster Risk Mitigation Network that started in fiscal year 2014 with the headquarters of the National Institutes for Cultural Heritage at the center will enter a new phase.
 The Institute seeks to employ the lessons that have been learnt as a result of recent disasters and to analyze relief activities to summarize information regarding techniques and knowledge for aiding disaster-stricken cultural properties.
 It will also continue to conduct research on methods to preserve cultural properties that take into account prevention and reduction of damage.

-In order to conduct activities related to the protection of cultural heritage internationally, it is essential to enhance and develop a system of cooperation with domestic organizations and experts in related fields.
-In this view, the Japan Consortium for International Cooperation in Conservation, whose Secretariat has been established at the Institute on commission from the Agency for Cultural Affairs, is of great significance.
-Much is expected of its activities, and the Institute hopes to be actively engaged in its management.
+Activities related to the protection of cultural heritage internationally cooperation are required from all over the world.
+To conduct these activities, it is essential to enhance and develop a system of cooperation among organizations and experts in related fields in Japan.
+In that sense, the Japan Consortium for International Cooperation in Cultural Heritage which was established in 2006 is of great significance.
+Much is expected of its activities.
+The Institute is commissioned to operate the Secretariat of the Consortium and hopes to be involved actively in its activities.

-We will endeavor to make this Institute a research organization for comprehensive study associated with the protection of cultural properties, managing it efficiently and effectively.
+We will endeavor to further develop this Institute as a research organization for comprehensive study associated with the protection of cultural properties, managing it efficiently and effectively.
 We ask for your understanding, support and cooperation.

 Tokyo National Research Institute for Cultural Properties